yunaxin/Spotify_Predictive_Model/README.md

 ### NMAR Analysis

 We believe the missing values in the `tempo` column are unlikely to be Not Missing At Random (NMAR).
-Instead, the missingness may be related to limitations in Spotify's audio analysis process or metadata collection.
-Since the reason a tempo value is missing is likely associated with factors other than the tempo itself, the missingness may be Missing At Random (MAR) rather than NMAR.
+Instead, the missingness may be related to limitations in Spotify's audio analysis process or metadata collection rather than the tempo value itself.

+If additional information were available about how Spotify computes audio features, whether a track failed audio processing, or why certain metadata could not be extracted, this information could help explain why tempo values are missing.
+Since the missingness is likely associated with factors other than the tempo itself, we believe the missingness mechanism is more consistent with **Missing At Random (MAR)** than **NMAR**.

 ### Missingness Dependency